The Business of IT Blog

 Look at a variety of RFP samples to ensure everyone understands what the finished product will look like.
 Then, search out template ideas that can help you start drafting.
 The easiest way to start a strong draft?
 Choose a template foundation that includes most or all of the categories you want to cover in your document.

-Experts assert that a well-drafted RFP should include:
+Experts assert that a well-drafted RFP document should include:

-To help guide your organization through the process, ensuring that all essential components are included, it can be helpful to start with an RFP template.
-Further, there are a number of resources available to help make this process as easy as possible, including tips and advice on how to write an effective RFP and ways to more effectively prepare an RFP.
+To help guide your organization through the process and ensure that all essential components are included, it can be helpful to start with an RFP template (we provide a free one further down in this article).
+Keep reading to find out how to make this process as easy as possible, including tips and advice on how to write an effective RFP and ways to prepare it more effectively.

 3. Score and shortlist proposals